Geoff Love: Post-war career

 Following his release from the army, Love became a freelance trombonist and arranger, and also played with Stanley Black's BBC orchestra.
 He also developed his orchestration through the tutelage of the harpist Marie Goossens.

 In the early 1950s, along with saxophonist Harry Gold, his brother Laurie Gold and pianist Norrie Paramor, Love was a member of the 'Pieces of Eight', playing Dixieland jazz.

 Although Love continued to play trombone at recording sessions (for example with bandleader Lew Stone), he was doing more and more orchestral arrangements.
-His arrangements were played by the Cliff Adams Singers, Ambrose and Ken Mackintosh dance bands, as well work for television and radio orchestras.
+His arrangements were played by the Cliff Adams Singers, Ambrose and Ken Mackintosh dance bands, as well as work for television and radio orchestras.

 By the mid-1950s, Love was writing for several recording labels, moving from Philips to Polydor and PolyGram before finally settling at EMI.
 Whilst at the His Master's Voice label, he arranged for Frankie Vaughan and Alma Cogan, among others.
 At Columbia, Love arranged Laurie London's gospel song "He's Got the Whole World in His Hands", a 1957 chart topper in the US.

 In the late 1950s, playing under the pseudonym of 'Manuel and his Music of the Mountains', Love created his "Theme from Honeymoon" (1959) which proved popular in the UK.
 His attempt to keep his identity secret whilst playing as 'Manuel' was impossible due to his success, especially in the US in 1959 and 1960.

 In 1959, he and his orchestra recorded an album with British singer Shirley Bassey named The Fabulous Shirley Bassey.
 It was her first album for the Columbia label.

 In 1964, Geoff Love's Music backed the British rock duo Peter and Gordon on their first two hit singles (both written by Paul McCartney), the UK and US No. 1 hit "A World Without Love" and the top 15 hit "Nobody I Know".
 Love also arranged and conducted most of Peter and Gordon's subsequent hit singles, including "I Go to Pieces"(US number 9 in 1964), "True Love Ways" (US number 14 and UK number 2 in 1965), and "Lady Godiva"(US number 6 and UK number 16 in 1966), as well as numerous album tracks.